 The hypnotic music of Argentine Tango and the fusion of mind and body induced by the dance will not let go.
 In the beginning, as obsession sparred with reason, I fended off surrender by posting on a Facebook page vignettes of life at the shifting interface between Tango fantasy and reality.
 The stories were set in cities where I had found Tango: Beirut, Barcelona, Charleston, Lviv, Orlando, San Diego.
 Men and women I met while dancing inspired my characters.
 Instead of rummaging through expository psychology, I sketched them in broad strokes, seeking to capture their inner life through dialog, or simply by recording chance details and gestures.
-The vignettes invariably found the narrator in thrall to a beautiful woman, both of them mesmerized by Tango’s melancholy bandoneons.
+In keeping with Martin Amis’s argument that writers need to be “stalled adolescents”, the vignettes invariably find the narrator in thrall to a beautiful woman, both of them mesmerized by Tango’s melancholy bandoneons.
 If you want a sense of what Tango does to you, how it infiltrates and nurtures your neglected waking dreams, just step through the lacquered black door of The Hotel Fakir, ask Ignatio for a glass of Malbec, and let the tropical flowers and Tango take you away.
 You too will dream all day about Tango.